Peru ex-president Garcia shoots himself as police try to arrest him

 Last year, Garcia asked Uruguay for political asylum after he was banned from leaving the country to keep him from fleeing or obstructing the investigation.
 Uruguay rejected the request.

-He has repeatedly denied wrongdoing.
+Garcia has repeatedly denied wrongdoing.

 Reporting By Marco Aquino; Writing by Mitra Taj; Editing by Bill Trott and Steve Orlofsky